iroco-co/france-public-declarations/README.md

-# Declarations of terms tracked in the *France Public* collection
+# Declarations of terms tracked in the *france-public* collection

 The terms in this collection are declared by Iroco Team and tracked using [Open Terms Archive](https://opentermsarchive.org).